webix-hub/docs/data/desktop/debug.md

 ###Debugging Menu

-Debugging menu is activated with a "**Shift + right mouse click**" combination on the needed component and offers a lot of debugging options:
+Debugging menu is activated with a "**Ctrl + right mouse click**" combination on the needed component and offers a lot of debugging options:

 - look up into the documentation for this component;
 - learn the component's dimensions;